Here you'll find resources and support to help you feel confident about speaking with people affected by cancer whilst volunteering.

 Get advice on talking with, listening to, and understanding someone who has cancer.Read

 Attend a free course on listening and responding.
 They’re a great way to meet new people, share ideas and build your confidence.
 See what's available in your local area.Email us

 Order 'Talking to someone who has cancer,' and other printed resources free of charge from Be.Macmillan, or by calling us on 0300 1000 200.Order free

 Read personal accounts from friends and family about how they were affected by a loved one's cancer.Read

-You may find it's brought up thoughts or feelings regarding your own cancer experience that you'd like to talk about, in which case please do contact the Macmillan Support Line on 0808 808 00 00, Monday to Friday, 9am-8pm.
+You may find it brings up thoughts or feelings about your own cancer experience.
+If you would like to talk, please call the Macmillan Support Line on 0808 808 00 00 (7 days a week, 8am-8pm).

-You could also visit our 'Key Tools' resource on LearnZone, which includes tips on maintaining your own wellbeing.
+You can also visit our 'Key Tools' resource on LearnZone, which includes tips on maintaining your own wellbeing.

 By giving your time to have those conversations you are doing so much.
 Sometimes you might feel it’s not enough - but be assured that even just talking to people really helps.
 Prompting them to find the words to describe events and feelings can help them make sense of what’s happening, and being listened to and heard is reassuring.

 Thank you for all that you do.
 All of those conversations make a real difference to the lives of people affected by cancer.